Sakilmostak/ipod-clone/README.md

 The menu button is for returning to the parent folder.

+Go to Music -> Trending/Playlist to open music player.

 Have fun using it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).